Steven Chandler, a professional life coach and published author, has helped me to make a helpful distinction between agreements and expectations.

 I was paid for this and learned to ask for feedback to be sure that my clients were at least somewhat satisfied.
 Many times they were!

-I didn't use overly verbose, ten page contracts; I relied upon verbal agreements summed up with a paragraph or so in an email.
+I didn't use overly verbose, ten page contracts; I relied upon verbal agreements (from one to three hour conversations on average) summed up with a senence or two in an email or PayPal comment.

 Once when someone did not want my services and I had already spent her money on much needed rent and groceries, I worked for months to pay her back.

-It was difficult to do so yet I knew I would have to to be respected for any further agreements.
-And so, I eventually did refund her in full.
+It was difficult to do so yet I knew I would have to refund her be self-respecting at a minimum.
+Eventually did refund her in full after a year of saving.

 Compassionate Communication is a vital part of creating good agreements.